coderifous/jquery-localize/README.markdown

       }
     })

-See the tests for working examples.
+See the test/samples for working examples.

 # Contributing